My journey with Miss Universe New Zealand

 Grand Final Week is packed with activities and events in which all our finalists participate, building up to the big day.

 The Grand Final will take place this year in August 2017 at SKYCITY Theatre.
-It will be filmed on six cameras, live-streamed, and at present, we are in discussion with a TV network.
+It will be filmed on six cameras, live-streamed, and last year’s show featured on 3NOW, and Stuff and The New Zealand Herald websites.
 All finalists must be available from the previous Sunday prior to the Grand Final taking place.
 If you are based outside Auckland, then travel to and from the city is your responsibility.
 We will offer you heavily discounted accommodation for your stay.

 The Grand Final itself is a spectacular show with top entertainers and, of course, all the drama and climax that the biggest and best beauty pageant in New Zealand bring with it.